nesfit/jane-cryptoalarm/README.md

 * offer scalability for further extension with new cryptocurrencies;
 * process transactions in blocks of the main chain when chain split is detected.

-Following  requirements  were  specified  for  a  web  application  designated  towatchlist management:
+Following  requirements  were  specified  for  a  web  application  designated  to watchlist management:
 * multi-user watchlist management;
 * address and cryptocurrency specification;
 * input/output involvement selection;